duleorlovic/blog/_posts/2016-01-27-ionic-begginer-examples.markdown

 ~~~

-# Deploy production
+# Releasing the app and deploy to google play store

 If you don't have a key, you should generate and always use that.
 If app is
-already installed on a phone with different keys, user can not update it (he
+already installed on a phone with different keys, user can not update it (since
-needs to remove the app and than install again).
+it uses the same package name, he needs to remove the app and than install
+again).
+If you lost the keystore, than only solution is to publish as different package
+on [google play](https://play.google.com/apps/publish).
+You need to rename
+existing app `Store Listing -> Title` so you can create new one with same name.
+Also you can not use the same package name so choose different if you are using
+different key to sign.

 ~~~
 keytool -genkey -v -keystore ~/config/keys/my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000